Rob-Mundy/Rock-paper-scissors-lizard-spock/README.md

     + This section displays the user and randomly-generated computer hand shapes that are to be pitted against each other.

-    +  Both will be represented by a "?" until the user makes a selection by clicking a hand shape button.
+    +  Both selections are represented by a "?" until the user makes a selection by clicking a hand shape button.
+This indicates to the user that their input is required.

     + The computer's selection is only displayed *after* the winner is declared.